Franz station

-In Popular Culture

-In his autobiography, Stompin’ Tom: Before the Fame (Viking, 1995), Canadian country/folk-singing legend Stompin’ Tom Connors relates the story from the early 1950s of him and a travelling companion, Steve Foote, disembarking from a freight car as the train they were on slowed through Franz.
+In his autobiography, Stompin' Tom: Before the Fame (Viking, 1995), Canadian country/folk-singing legend Stompin’ Tom Connors relates the story from the early 1950s of him and a travelling companion, Steve Foote, disembarking from a freight car as the train they were on slowed through Franz.
 “When the train slowed down at one point,” Connors writes, “we figured we must be coming into Hearst [their destination].
 So we jumped off and decided to walk into town.
 But there was no town.
 There was only a railroad gang there — mainly Métis or Cree — and only one building where they all ate and slept.”
 A worker told them they had “made a big mistake” and were “still out in the middle of the bush.”
 After inquiring after the foreman for work, the latter — who “looked like a big bear” — “started up the tracks with a big shovel in his hand, hollering, ‘get the f—— out of here before I cut your heads off with this spade!’”
 It took Connors and Foote four and half days of walking the tracks to get to Hearst, a distance Connors estimated at over a hundred miles.